-- Smaller residential units/cottage like buildings are an established part of the Wakatipu Basin, including Slopehill Road; - c.
-Residential flats provide opportunities for short term stay, of which is in high demand in the district and can provide rural landowners with an additional income source (consistent with the strategic provisions providing for diversification); - The provision for residential flats gives effect to the strategic objective 3.2.6, which specifically provides for residents to provide for their social, cultural and economic wellbeing. - 118.
+- a.
+In my experience it is a traditional common practice in New Zealand for homeowners to provide "granny flats" on their property to accommodate family members and guests; - Smaller residential units/cottage like buildings are an established part of the Wakatipu Basin, including Slopehill Road; - c.
+Residential flats provide opportunities for short term stay, of which is in high demand in the district and can provide rural landowners with an additional income source (consistent with the strategic provisions providing for diversification); and - d.
+The provision for residential flats gives effect to the strategic objectives 3.2.6, which specifically provides for residents to provide for their social, cultural and economic wellbeing. - 118.
 In respect of the proposed standards for the Rural Precinct Zone, I consider: - The tree protection rules are not sufficiently justified and a. should be deleted.
 The regime creates an necessecary burden (cost, time, responsibility) on landowners and Council resources.
 Older established exotic vegetation may be appropriate to remove where this is dangerous or where these detract from amenity values, such as previous shelter belt planting on roads.
 A more appropriate method for protecting established or important vegetation, in my view, is to continue the status quote and control landscaping (including protection of specific trees or mitigation planting) specifically through conditions of consent and consent notices to ensure positive elements of consent proposals are complied with.
-Additionally, if there are specific trees which are identified as being truly significant in respect of the contribution they make to the environment, then a schedule of "significant amenity trees" should be considered, rather than a blanket approach. - I do not agree a 75m road frontage setback should apply in the Lifestyle Precinct, especially as new buldings and building platforms already require resource consent.
-In my opinion a 75m setback is onerous and not an efficient use of land. - c.
+Additionally, if there are specific trees which are identified as being truly significant in respect of the contribution they make to the environment, then a schedule of "significant amenity trees" should be considered, rather than a blanket approach. - b.
+I do not agree that a 75m road frontage setback should apply in the Lifestyle Precinct, especially as new buildings and building platforms already require resource consent.
+In my opinion a 75m setback is onerous and not an efficient use of land.

+- c.
 I agree with Mr Barr's reasons for recommendations to enable buildings within approved platforms as a permitted activity.
-This is important for certainty of landowners with existing platforms and more efficient regime overall.

-For completeness, I stand by my previous evidence that on principle a controlled activity regime for subdivision to prescribed densities in the Precinct zone is appropriate.
+This is important for provides certainty for of landowners with existing platforms and a more efficient regime overall. - d.
+For completeness, I stand by my previous evidence that in principle a controlled activity regime for subdivision to prescribed densities in the Precinct zone is appropriate.